Grand Slam (figure skating): Ice dance

-Only two ice dancers have completed the Super Slam.
+One ice dance team have completed the Super Slam.

 Four ice dancers have won one major junior-level international competitions (JWC) and all four major senior-level international competitions (OG, WC, GPF, and EC), but the Junior Grand Prix Final (JGPF) did not exist when they were juniors.

+One ice dance team and one ice dancer have won all major junior and senior level competitions and the Olympic Team event.